hazembook/RelCalc_Installation_Guide/README.md

-# The main objective of this guide is to help students **save their time**, When we were there, we wasted so much time searching for the right tools to use in order to run this program, so I hope this guide will help those who need it
+# The main objective of this guide is to help students **save their time**, When we were there, we wasted so much time searching for the right tools to use in order to run this application, so I hope this guide will help those who need it

-* if you want to see the web page that we visited to get this program go to: <https://edoras.sdsu.edu/~eckberg/relationalcalculusemulator.html>
+* if you want to see the web page that we visited to get this application go to: <https://edoras.sdsu.edu/~eckberg/relationalcalculusemulator.html>

-## Java 8 Installation (Required to run the relcalc.jar program)
+## Java 8 Installation (Required to run the relcalc.jar application)

-**This is the most straight forward step just Download java 8 then install it and run the relcalc.jar file**
+**This is the most straight forward step just Download java 8 then install it and run the relcalc.jar application**

 * [**Download relcalc.jar**](https://edoras.sdsu.edu/~eckberg/downloads/relcalc.jar)